Salem, OR Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Salem, OR.
-Research from Zillow shows solar panels increase home value by 4.1% on average nationwide.
+Yes, solar panels increase home value in Salem.
+Research from Zillow shows solar panels increase home value by 4.1% on average across the United States.